Davonne-Vigil-Personal-Website/Personal-Website/README.md

 # Personal-Website

-This block12-branch is to update my about.html and css into a flex or grid layout and make it responsive when screen resizes and other devices.
+This block12-branch, is to update my about.html/css into a flex or grid layout.

+- Also make it responsive when screen resizes and other devices.

 - also to update my portfolio.html/css
   - and contact.html/css